Swimming-Five-star Sjoestroem sets worlds alight, Ledecky and McKeown win | Sports-Games

 The 29-year-old finished the day's opening event in 24.77 seconds to deny China's Zhang Yufei, who was 0.28 seconds behind while Gretchen Walsh of the United States took bronze.
 "That was amazing, I'm very proud of this gold which is the fifth one, it's amazing," said Sjoestroem, who also went level with American great Michael Phelps on 20 individual medals at the world championships.

 "I feel like I enjoy it more than ever at the moment."
-Sjoestroem then produced a superb effort of 23.61 seconds in the freestyle race to better her own mark of 23.67 seconds which she had set in the 2017 worlds in Budapest.
+Sjoestroem then produced a superb effort of 23.61 seconds in the freestyle 20 minutes later to eclipse her own mark of 23.67 seconds which she had set in the 2017 worlds in Budapest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)